analogdevicesinc/aditof-sdk-rework/README.md

 | scripts | Useful development scripts |
 | sdcard-images-utils | Things required to build a SD card image for targets |
 | sdk | SDK source code |

+## Contributing to the SDK

+### Formating

+The SDK is formated using <a href="https://packages.ubuntu.com/search?keywords=clang-format-6.0">clang-format 6.0</a>.

+Before creating a PR please run `./scrips/format.sh` from the root of the project.

+In order to prevent a file from being formated add it to `.clangformatignore`